nilesjohnson/conference-list/README.txt

     git clone https://github.com/cakephp/cakephp.git cakephp

-Then there are four basic configuration steps necessary to get the app running:
+Then there are five basic configuration steps necessary to get the app running:

 1. Point to a copy of cakephp library:  Put a copy (or symbolic link) of 'cakephp/lib' at 'conference-list/Lib/cakephp-lib'